Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 A great way to find out if a house is overpriced is to compare its current price against the historical prices of places nearby.

-If the house's listing price in question is significantly higher than the historical sale prices of nearby properties, then it is likely you are about to overpay for a home.
+If the house's listing price in question is significantly higher than the historical sale prices of nearby properties, then it's likely you are about to overpay for a home.

 Inquire clarification from the seller to justify the price of the house against local historical sale prices.